-The last of these non-inflammatory diseases is a portosystemic shunt.
-This is a birth defect which routes the blood vessels around the liver instead of through it.
+The last of these non-inflammatory diseases is a portosystemic shunt (PSS).
+This is a birth defect which routes one or more blood vessels around the liver instead of through it.
 Deprived of the blood supply it needs, the liver cannot grow to full size.
 The stunted liver that results is too small to function normally.

-Unfortunately, since this is not an inflammatory process, liver enzymes tested at the time of spaying or neutering will be normal, but these pets can have problems handling surgery and anesthesia.
+Since this is not an inflammatory process, liver enzymes included in standard screening blood tests will be normal, but these pets can have problems handling surgery and anesthesia.
 Sometimes they will also show odd behavior after eating, as ammonia, bile acids and other toxins flood their system because the liver cannot process them.
-Failure to gain weight normally, lethargy (not acting like a normal, playful puppy or kitten) and dry skin and haircoat are other signs of this disease.
+Failure to gain weight normally, lethargy (not acting like a normal, playful puppy or kitten), and dry skin and haircoat are other signs of this disease.